VeryGoodOpenSource/very_good_analysis/README.md

 An example use case for suppressing lint rules at the file level is suppressing the `prefer_const_constructors` in order to achieve 100% code coverage.
 This is due to the fact that const constructors are executed before the tests are run, resulting in no coverage collection.

-Suppressing lint rules should be done only in a handful of circumstances when absolutely necessary. **They should be justified to the project lead beforehand.**

 ### Line Level

 To surpress a specific lint rule for a specific line of code, use an `ignore` comment directly above the line: